 As if all the sneezing, coughing and runny nose were not enough, your ear hurts too!
 Well, this pain could be a symptom of an underlying ear infection or may be due to cold.
 It is important for you to know the reason in order to get the right kind of treatment.
 Ear pain due to cold is very common and proper care needs to be taken so that such pain is managed in the best possible manner.
 Often with a cold, you may get ear pain as the eardrum gets inflamed by the viral infection.
 It is usually a dull, burning or sharp earache that goes away with the cold.
 Colds are generally caused by viruses and therefore the best you can do is manage and treat the cold symptoms well and wait for the infection to subside (Pray, W.S., 1998.
 Ear pain: a common childhood problem.
 Journal of Modern Pharmacy, 5(11), p.6).
 In some people, particularly adults who smoke and children, a second infection occurs inside the ear when bacteria cause fluid and pus to fill up in the space behind the eardrum.
 An ear infection may be similar to the earache symptoms of a cold except for the fact that the pain is prone to be sharper and will come on more suddenly.
+Ear pain commonly occurs during a cold or respiratory infection due to congestion and inflammation in the nasal passages and throat.
+Ear pain due to cold can affect the Eustachian tubes, which connect the middle ear to the back of the throat, leading to discomfort and pain.
+These tubes help equalize the pressure in the middle ear and allow fluid drainage.
+During a cold, the Eustachian tubes can become congested or blocked due to mucus and swelling, which can cause a sensation of fullness or pressure in the ears.
+This can lead to ear pain, discomfort or a feeling of reduced hearing.

 In some cases, the congestion and blockage in the Eustachian tubes can also create an environment that favours the growth of bacteria, leading to an ear infection.
 This is commonly referred to as otitis media and it needs prompt medical treatment and management (Jamal, A., Alsabea, A. and Tarakmeh, M., 2022.
 Effect of ear infections on hearing ability: a narrative review on the complications of otitis media.
 Cureus, 14(7)).
 It can cause more intense and persistent ear pain, along with other symptoms such as fever and fluid discharge from the ear.
 If you are experiencing ear pain along with a cold, it is always a good idea to monitor your symptoms.
 Additionally, consider seeking medical advice, especially if the pain becomes severe, persists for an extended period, or is accompanied by other concerning symptoms.
 A healthcare professional can evaluate your condition, provide a proper diagnosis, and recommend appropriate treatment options.